scikit-learn-contrib/sklearn-pandas/README.rst

     ...                      'children': [4., 6, 3, 3, 2, 3, 5, 4],
     ...                      'salary':   [90., 24, 44, 27, 32, 59, 36, 27]})

 Transformation Mapping
 ----------------------

 Map the Columns to Transformations
 **********************************

 The mapper takes a list of tuples.
+Each tuple has three elements:
-The first element of each tuple is a column name from the pandas DataFrame, or a list containing one or multiple columns (we will see an example with multiple columns later).
-The second element is an object which will perform the transformation which will be applied to that column.
-The third one is optional and is a dictionary containing the transformation options, if applicable (see "custom column names for transformed features" below).
+  1. column name(s): The first element is a column name from the pandas DataFrame, or a list containing one or multiple columns (we will see an example with multiple columns later) or an instance of a callable function such as `make_column_selector <https://scikit-learn.org/stable/modules/generated/sklearn.compose.make_column_selector.html>`
+  2. transformer(s): The second element is an object which will perform the transformation which will be applied to that column.
+  3. attributes: The third one is optional and is a dictionary containing the transformation options, if applicable (see "custom column names for transformed features" below).

 Let's see an example::